rfindler/395-2013/README.md

 This directory contains the implementation of the naive recursive implementation of fib and the linear time implementation.

-## sub1/

-This directory contains the implementation of sub1 (in terms of constant time arithmetic operations)

 ## fold/

 This directory contains the implementation of `fold`.

+## arith/

+This directory contains the implementation of the various arithmetic operations, implemented in terms of constant-time BigNum operations.

 ## extract/